Tymotex/InkMemories/README.md

     1. Set up a new project.
     2. Enable Google Photos API.
     3. Request an OAuth 2.0 client ID.
 As a result, you'll get a client ID and client secret that you'll need to supply `rclone` later.
-3. Run `setup.sh` to be taken through an interactive setup of rclone, and the `.service` files to run the Image Source and Displayer services.
+3. Run `sudo setup.sh` to be taken through an interactive setup of rclone, and the `.service` files to run the Image Source and Displayer services.
+    - Set the remote name to `GooglePhotos`.
     - This should start up the Image Source Service and Displayer Service.
       Verify that they work by running: